pmaji/crypto-whale-watching-app/README.md

 Note: all of these limitations--i.e. the volume minimum, the order book limitations, etc., are parameterized within the app.py code and thus can be easily changed if so desired.

-Anyone interested with Python 3.6 installed can download the app.py or clone the repo and run the app locally, just check to be sure you have the few required modules installed (see requirements.txt for this).
-In addition to local hosting, members of the Ethereum community have volunteered to host versions on their own personal servers.
-A web-hosted version of the app [can be accessed here.](http://whales.cracklord.com/) If for any reason the page does not load, feel free to let us know via an issue, but more than likely it is because we are updating to the newest version of the codebase or performing maintenance.
+Anyone interested with Python 3.6 installed can download the app.py or clone the repo and run the app locally, just check to be sure you have the few required modules installed.
+Once you have Python 3.6 installed, open up a Terminal and type:

+> pip install -r /path/to/requirements.txt

+Once its finished type:

+> python app.py

+Then open up your broswer and type in the set of numbers that pop up in terminal, which should look similar to "127.0.0.1:8050".

 ## Contribution Rules